 Made-in-China.com aims to connect Chinese manufacturers, suppliers, and traders with global buyers.
 The resource offers trade leads, company directories, a listing of China trade shows, business news and opinions, and industry reports.

 Tex Index is one of the largest online marketplaces specialized in textile and apparel in China.
 It contains a list of Chinese textile events, as well as links to past events.
 The site as a whole also gives information on the major companies in the textile industry and promotes international textile trade.

 Trader China is an international business to business portal providing trade opportunities for global importers and Chinese exporters.
 It has an index of manufacturers, suppliers, exporters, and product information.
 Products from multiple industries are listed on this site including agriculture, automobile, chemical, apparel, computer, electronic, and industrial supply products.

-Tradesparq matches buyers with Chinese suppliers, manufacturers, and exporters, by product.
+Tradesparq matches buyers with Chinese suppliers, manufacturers, and exporters, by product or shipments.
 Search results allow you to use your network to verify potential trade partners.
 Also offered by the site is a customs database that allows users to search by keyword.
 The database is free of charge to those who register as members.